vnling/Introduction-to-Interactive-Media/README.md

 # Introduction-to-Interactive-Media

-My work for Intro to IM Summer 2020!
+Coursework for Intro to IM Summer 2020.